SanWieb/sigWah/README.md

 * OR statements like: `one of $` `$ or $ or ..`
 * AND NOT statements like: `$ and not $`
 * AND statements like: `all of them` `$ and $ and ..`
-  *  The AND statement fails to many times due wrong syntax in Sigma, so there will be still a `Manual check needed!` note
+  *  The AND statement fails too many times due wrong syntax in Sigma, so there will be still a `Manual check needed!` note

 It does not support more complex conditions, all these rules will be processed as `OR` rules and